Institute For Early Career Educators

-The program faculty are a group of current and former Instructional Coaches, who were awarded the NWAIS Fellowship for Collaborative Innovation and have continued to contribute to NWAIS through coaching round tables and programming for early career educators
+The program faculty are current and former Instructional Coaches, who were awarded the NWAIS Fellowship for Collaborative Innovation and have continued to contribute to NWAIS through coaching round tables and programming for early career educators

 Michelle Harrison, The Evergreen School, Shoreline, WA, Instructional Coach

 Michelle is a longtime experienced educator with a background as an instructional coach at The Evergreen School.
 She taught for 20+ years with experience teaching math, science, social studies, language arts, and PE in grades 4-8.
 This is her sixth year as an instructional coach for six.
 Most recently, as the chair of the Academic Task Force during the summer of 2020, responsible for leading the development of academic plans in preparation for the unprecedented 2020-2021 school year.
 Connecting with teachers and supporting them in developing their teaching craft is the most exciting aspect of coaching work for Michelle.
 She believes that teachers who have consistent, non-evaluative support are more confident, take more risks and are better equipped to be successful teachers.
 In her work she supports teachers by observing and giving feedback, coplanning lessons, setting goals, problem-solving and sharing ideas.